cfengine/documentation/web-ui/enterprise-reporting/reporting_ui.markdown

 * [Reporting architecture][Reporting architecture]
 * [SQL queries using the Enterprise API][SQL queries using the Enterprise API]

-## Query Builder
+## Query builder

 Users not familiar with SQL syntax can easily create their own custom reports in this interface.
-Please note that query builder can be [extended with your custom data][Extending Query Builder in Mission portal#How to add new table to Query builder].
+Please note that query builder can be [extended with your custom data][Extending Query builder in Mission portal#How to add new table to query builder].

 * Tables - Select the data tables you want include in your report first.
     * When more than one table is selected the Query builder opens modal window to select the ([join strategy  between tables](https://www.postgresql.org/docs/current/tutorial-join.html)):